BenjaminisCoding/Projects/Polytechnique/README.md

 * Projects: Reinforcement Learning on the game quarto!

 #### Machine Learning
-* HW on low rank approximation methods.
+* HW on Low Rank Approximation Methods.
 * Kaggle Challenge: Predicting Forest Types from Multiple Features.
 The goal of this competition was to develop a comprehensive pipeline that incorporates feature engineering, feature selection, model selection, and model tuning.

 #### Image Registration